 It is assumed that, upon completion, projects will require additional public services and utilities to handle increased demand for wastewater and solid waste services, increased demand for potable water, and, in some cases, increased demand for reclaimed water for landscaping purposes.
 These increases would need to be evaluated on a project-by-project basis.
 Projects involving roadway construction and future land use development are anticipated to require potable or reclaimed water for landscaping purposes.
-These increases purposes.
-These increases would need to be evaluated to be evaluated to require potable or reclaimed water for landscaping purposes.
-These increases would need to be evaluated to be evaluated on a project-by-project basis.
+These increases would need to be evaluated on a project-by-project basis.